U.S. Stocks, Bond Yields Drop Amid Trade Tensions

 But the steady barrage of negative trade developments is showing signs of wearing on investors.
 Just 24% of investors were bullish about the market, according to the latest American Association of Individual Investors survey, its lowest reading since late December and down from nearly 40% earlier this month.
 About 36% of respondents believed stocks would likely fall over the coming months, near the survey's highest readings of the year.

-Although economic data continues to indicate the U.S. economy is solid, many investors worry that trade tariffs will eventually impede corporate profit growth and stifle broader economic expansion.
+Although economic data continues to portray the U.S. economy as solid, many investors worry that trade tariffs will eventually impede corporate profit growth and stifle broader economic expansion.

 "The potential bumps in the road appear to be plentiful, at least in the near-to-intermediate term," said Scott Wren, senior global equity strategist at Wells Fargo Investment Institute, in a recent note.